 The primary decision for those interested in propane fueling infrastructure is determining who will have access.
-In most states, codes for dispensers intended for public use are somewhat more stringent than those intended for private use.
+In most states, codes for dispensers that are intended for public use are somewhat more stringent than those intended for private use.

-These regulations are currently under review/revision nationally and in some states and may change in the near future.
+These regulations are currently under review/revision both nationally and at the state level, and may change in the near future.